What Age Is Considered a Senior Citizen in the U.S.? What’s The Criteria

 Many discounts, senior centers, and specific programs also use age 65 as the threshold.
 Occasionally, individuals aged 55 or older may be considered seniors in certain contexts, such as retirement communities or specific discount programs.

-AARP, a major organization for older adults, starts membership eligibility at age 50.
+According to AARP, a major organization for older adults, starts membership eligibility at age 50.
 This illustrates the variability in age criteria.

 Legal Definitions